Communities

 General comments

-fedorqui‭ wrote almost 4 years ago
+fedorqui‭ wrote about 4 years ago

 Regarding the first paragraph: oh, I used a 'reserved' word :) Yes, with categories I meant special top tags.
 I wasn't aware of the meaning of 'categories' in Codidact context